stanstrup/minimal-mistakes/academics.md

 comments: true
 ---

-I'm a senior undergraduate student at the <a href="http://cse.iitk.ac.in">Department of Computer Science and Engineering</a>, <a href="www.iitk.ac.in">Indian Institute of Technology Kanpur.</a>
+I did my Bachelor's from the <a href="http://cse.iitk.ac.in">Department of Computer Science and Engineering</a>, <a href="www.iitk.ac.in">Indian Institute of Technology Kanpur.</a>

 Academic Background
 -------------------